 Professor Charles Ng

-He has received many awards including the Telford Premium Prize from the Institution of Civil Engineers (UK), the Henry Adams Award from the Institution of Structural Engineers (UK), top cited paper award 2015/2016 by the Journal of Geomechanics for Energy and the Environment, the first Tan Swan Beng Award from the Southeast Asian Geotechnical Society, and the R. M. Quigley Award from the Canadian Geotechnical Society three times for one of three best papers published in the Canadian Geotechnical Journal in 2007, 2012 and 2016.
-He was conferred the Mao Yisheng Youth Award by the Chinese Institute of Soil Mechanics and Geotechnical Engineering for his significant contributions in Geotechnical Engineering.
-He was one of the recipients of the 2015 Scientific Technological Advancement Award (2nd class) by the State Government of China and also one of recipients of the 2013 Scientific Advancement Technological Award (1st class) by the Ministry of Education in China.
+He has received many awards including the 2018 Hong Kong Institution of Engineers best Geotechnical Paper Award, the 2017 Telford Premium Prize from the Institution of Civil Engineers, the Henry Adams Award from the Institution of Structural Engineers (UK), the first Tan Swan Beng Award from the Southeast Asian Geotechnical Society, and the R. M. Quigley Award from the Canadian Geotechnical Society three times for his three best papers published in 2007, 2012 & 2016.
+He was conferred the Mao Yisheng Youth Award by the Chinese Institute of Soil Mechanics and Geotechnical Engineering for his significant contributions in Geotechnical Engineering over the years.
+He was one of the recipients of the 2nd Prize of 2015 Scientific Technological Advancement Award by the State of China.

 Professor Ng has supervised 56 PhD and 49 MPhil local and international students to graduation and mentored dozens of postdoctoral fellows and visiting scholars.
 He has published some 330 SCI journal articles and 250 conference papers.
 He is the main author of three reference books: (i) Soil-structure Engineering of Deep Foundations, Excavations and Tunnels by Thomas Telford, (ii) Advanced Unsaturated Soil Mechanics and Engineering, and (iii) Plant-Soil slope Interaction by Taylor & Francis.
 Professor Ng has been invited to deliver more than some 80 state-of-the-art reports and keynote lectures in six continents worldwide.